Voltaic-Hosting/.github/profile/README.md

     Sustainable, Secure and Private Hosting.
     <br />

-We want to provide secure hosting solutions to developers, gamers, and daily users looking for efficient and reliable servers!
+We want to provide secure hosting solutions to orginizations looking for efficient and reliable servers!

 [Voltaic.Host](https://voltaic.host)